 Autumn Foliage Color

-The foliage colors at the Harvard Forest in Petersham, Massachusetts, are similar to those throughout the northeast.
-The peak of the autumn colors at the Forest is around mid October, earlier than that in Boston and the New York City area by about two weeks, and later than those in central Vermont and New Hampshire by about two weeks.
+The foliage colors at the Harvard Forest in Petersham, Massachusetts, are similar to those throughout the Northeast.
+The peak of the autumn colors at the Forest arrives between early and mid October, earlier than that in Boston and New York City by about two weeks, and later than central Vermont and New Hampshire by about two weeks.
 This site will introduce you to those changes and the science behind them.

 A close-up look at the leaves of common trees and bushes.
 You can see how dramatically different the leaves of many trees and shrubs appear.